 Anyway, that is my experience with the Benefit application process.
 I hope this was helpful if you have applied to work for Benefit or have an audition coming up.

-If you like this post, then make sure to love it on Bloglovin or give it a +1 on Google Plus.
+If you like this post, then make sure to love it on Bloglovin or pin it on Pinterest.
 Also, if you aren’t following my blog on Bloglovin yet then make sure to so you will see when I write new blog posts.

 I hope you are having a great day and I’ll talk to you soon.